 36 CFR §1.5 – VISITING HOURS, PUBLIC USE LIMITS, CLOSURES, AND AREA DESIGNATIONS FOR SPECIFIC USES OR ACTIVITIESClosure Order – Portion of a Park Area: Under the authority provided to the Superintendent in 36 CFR 1.5, the follow park areas and facilities may be closed, effective immediately, until further notice, and in accordance with federal COVID-19 response:

-Under standard operating conditions, and in the future as the park opens grounds and/or facilities, the following conditions would apply:
+Under standard operating conditions, the following conditions would apply:

 (a)(1) The following visiting hours, public use limits, and closures are established:

 Visiting Hours (May 28 through September 5, on Fridays, Saturdays and Sundays):

 Regardless of vaccination status or local community transmission levels, all individuals over the age of two must wear masks, except when actively eating or drinking, in all common areas and shared workspaces in federally owned buildings administered by the National Park Service and in office space leased by the National Park Service.

 - None – (No areas have been designated for this section.)

 Public Use Limits -- Pursuant to §1.5(d) to implement a public use limit, the Superintendent may establish a permit, registration, or reservations system:

 (a)(2) The following areas are designated for a specific use or activity and/or the following conditions or restrictions are imposed on a specific use or activity: